 - to maintain or improve the resilience of natural ecosystems and their ability to deliver services such as biodiversity, water, carbon storage, and forest products.

-The Framework has been designed to ensure we achieve these two important objectives.
-It will facilitate the maintenance of standards, continuous improvement and the management of risks for bushfire management activities – prevention, preparedness, fuel management, response and recovery (PPFRR).
+The Audit and Quality Assurance Framework has been designed to ensure we achieve these two important objectives.
+It facilitates the maintenance of standards, continuous improvement and the management of risks for bushfire management activities – prevention, preparedness, fuel management, response and recovery (PPFRR).

 - Continuous improvement